GeeLaser/my-health-records/README.md

 and access the application at http://localhost:3030/

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and [MERN Authentication](https://github.com/flaviuse/mern-authentication)

 ## Available Scripts